-- The opportunity/project is clearly defined and meets professional standards. - (As applicable) The mentors/instructors involved are well qualified and/or the artist demonstrates capacity for self-directed learning. - The opportunity/project is original and reflects awareness of the history and contemporary practice of the artist's field and its relationship to both (i.e., it is not a duplication of an existing effort). - The opportunity/project is prestigious or a once-in-a-lifetime opportunity.
+- The opportunity/project is clearly defined and meets high standards reflective of the stae of the applicant's creative career. - (As applicable) The mentors/instructors involved are well qualified and/or the artist demonstrates capacity for self-directed learning. - The opportunity/project is original and reflects awareness of the history and contemporary practice of the artist's field and its relationship to both (i.e., it is not a duplication of an existing effort). - The opportunity/project is significant to the applicant's artistic development or a once-in-a-lifetime opportunity.